FerinT/registration/README.md

 _A valid request will return a 200 code as well as a sanitized version of the user registered_

 ### In order to post a valid user (http://localhost:8080/register) the following JSON body can be used:
-{
+`{
     "username": "johnode",
     "password": "heLLoW00rld",
     "dateOfBirth": "1917-12-10",
     "socialSecurityNumber": "85385073"
 }
+`
 ### Improvements to be made
 * First and foremost the test coverage would need to be expanded
 * Tests would need to look for explicit error responses and not just error codes
+* Error responses should be standardized